 The number one reason patients come to us for treatment is usually that they don’t like their smile.

 With straighter teeth, you have better access to clean, making it easier to keep teeth and gums healthier.
 Straighter teeth also means boosted self-confidence, which in turn helps improve our health and well being.
-Moving teeth is not subject to age either – if you have teeth they can be moved.
-We have quite a few patients over the age of 70 having straight teeth – try telling them they’re too old for braces!
+Being happier, more confident in yourself can be beneficial in many ways.

-So is having braces to straighten teeth vanity or merely sanity! – I’ll let you decide
+So is having braces to straighter teeth vanity or merely sanity! – I’ll let you decide

-For more information about braces or to book a consultation call Vicky on 0118 9411685
+For more information about braces or to book a consultation with us here in Reading, please contact us today.